Samsung/tizen-docs/docs/application/dotnet/guides/tizen.circularUI/PopupEntry.md

 The above image is the same as using `PopupEntry`, It can type text while watching it properly.

+When PopupEntry is used:
-The `BackgroundColor` of the input pop-up is the same as the `BackgroundColor` of the `PopupEntry` and `TextColor` inside the input pop-up is also the same as the `TextColor` of the `PopupEntry` also [IsPassword](https://developer.xamarin.com/api/property/Xamarin.Forms.Entry.IsPassword/) property is kept the same.
+- The `BackgroundColor` of the input pop up is the same as the `BackgroundColor` of the `PopupEntry`.
+- The `TextColor` inside the input pop up is also the same as the `TextColor` of the `PopupEntry`.
+- The [IsPassword](https://developer.xamarin.com/api/property/Xamarin.Forms.Entry.IsPassword/) property of the input pop up is also the same as the `PopupEntry`.

 # How to use

-This is exactly the same as the `Entry`.
+`PopupEntry` uses the same method as the `Entry`.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>